© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead, 900m north east of Thornborough High Barns is a scheduled monument protected by Historic England under reference 1017723.
 View the official record →

-A Romano-British farmstead is a small agricultural settlement located 900 metres north-east of Thornborough High Barns in Northumberland, England.
+The Romano-British farmstead located 900 metres north-east of Thornborough High Barns is a scheduled ancient monument in Northumberland representing settlement activity during the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017723.

 Romano-British farmstead, 900m north east of Thornborough High Barns is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017723.